 Agreement Reached to Keep Buena Vista Mobile Home Park Open

-The Housing Authority will acquire and own the property $40,375,000, with funding for the purchase and redevelopment coming from a three way partnership between the City of Palo Alto, Santa Clara County and the Housing Authority.
-The city and county have committed $29 million in dedicated affordable housing local funds for the acquisition and rehabilitation.
+SCCHA will acquire and own the property for $40,375,000, with funding for the purchase and redevelopment coming from a three way partnership between the City of Palo Alto, Santa Clara County and the housing authority.
+Palo Alto and the county have committed $29 million in dedicated affordable housing local funds for the acquisition and rehabilitation.
 The housing authority will contribute the remainder of the purchase price.

 Today’s announcement wraps up four months of negotiations following an extensive due diligence process by the housing authority that included everything from obtaining a fair market value appraisal to securing a park operator.

 "This is an extraordinary opportunity to preserve affordable housing for low-income residents, including at least 100 children, in a city where it is desperately needed.
 Palo Alto's commitment of affordable housing funds to this project are well spent," said Palo Alto Mayor Greg Scharff.

 Santa Clara County Supervisor Joe Simitian, who has championed the county's efforts to preserve the mobile home park since January 2015, said, "From the beginning of this effort we've had three goals: to preserve 117 units of desperately needed affordable housing; to prevent the eviction of 400 low income residents, folks who truly have nowhere else to go; and, to ensure that the current property owner receives full and fair market value for the property.
 With today's announcement we can celebrate the realization of all three goals.
 All of this happened because so many good folks had the grit, the determination, and the decency to make it happen."

 Congresswoman Anna Eshoo led the charge to obtain HUD’s approval for SCCHA to use federal funding for the project, working with former Secretary Julian Castro from February 2015 until Inauguration Day in January.